bojanak/Advanced_Scientific_Python_course_project/README.md

 ## Project: Conway's Game of Life

-This is a "trial" version of the program.

-The modules that it uses are in the "modules.py" file.
-Other dependencies: numpy and matplotlib.
+Instructions for running:

-It should be run from a terminal window, by running the "run.py" script.
+The animation is initialized by running the "run.py" file.
-By default, the seed is a random matrix.
-The seed can be replaced by a cross-shaped matrix by editing the "run.py" file.
+By default, the seed is a cross-shaped matrix.
+The seed can be replaced by a random matrix by editing the "run.py" file.
+The module called modules.py contains all the functions necessary for the program to run.